Alex Mizerski

 Disclosure: This post contains affiliate links and that is how this site makes money.
 If you click any of the links and sign up for a service I may get paid.
 There is no additional cost to you, it's just the way marketing works sometimes.
 Thank you for reading!
 Learn more here.

-Writing this Fundrise review was super fun!
+Writing this Fundrise review was an eye-opening experience!
 I knew there were other ways to invest in real estate but never knew it could be this easy.
-What's awesome is you can start an account with $10, test out the waters, and get in deeper if you want our step away with limited investment.
+With a minimum investment of just $10, you can dip your toes into real estate investing and decide if it's right for you.

-You can check out my other reviews here.
-Let's dive into Fundrise!
+Check out my other reviews here.
+Now, let's dive into Fundrise!

 How does Fundrise Score: